biopsy

 Flat epithelial atypia (FEA)

-Flat epithelial atypia (FEA) is a non-cancerous condition that develops in the breast.
-This change can only be seen after tissue from the breast is examined under the microscope by a pathologist.
-FEA is a common condition and it is often seen in breast tissue removed for another reason.
-About this article This article was …
+Background: Flat epithelial atypia (FEA) is a non-cancerous condition that develops in the breast.
+This change can only be seen after a pathologist examines breast tissue under the microscope.
+FEA is a common condition, and it is often seen in breast tissue removed for another reason.
+What are the symptoms of flat epithelial atypia?
+FEA …

 Read More »